-Our model harbors not only the exact dimer phase, but also three gapped ferrromagnetic (FM) phases, denoted as $x$-FM, $y$-FM and $z$-FM, according to their symmetry breaking directions; and we determine their phase boundaries.
-We find that the boundaries between dimer and FM phases are infinite-fold degenerate, while the boundaries between the FM phases are critical with central charge $c=1$.
-Thus these two phases represent two different ways for spontaneous symmetry breaking, either by translational or $\mathbb{Z}_2$ symmetry breaking, from the infinite-fold degenerate boundaries.
-We finally discuss the relevant of our results to quasi-one-dimensional magnets and present evidences to distinguish these phases in experiments.
+Our model harbors not only the exact dimer phase, but also three gapped ferromagnetic (FM) phases, denoted as $x$-FM, $y$-FM and $z$-FM, according to their magnetic polarization directions.
+We can determine their phase boundaries analytically based on a simplified model assuming exact dimerization.
+We find that the boundaries between exact dimer phase and FM phases are infinite-fold degenerate, while the boundaries between the FM phases are gapless and critical with central charge $c=1$ for free fermions.
+Thus these two phases represent either the translational symmetry breaking or the $\mathbb{Z}_2$ symmetry breaking from the infinite-fold degenerate boundaries.
+We finally discuss the relevance of our results to one dimensional magnets and present evidences to distinguish them in experiments, showing that it explains both the exact dimer phase and the anisotropic susceptibility, which are simultaneously obtained in experiments.